Sutaai/sutaai.me/src/content/posts/2024-in-review/index.md

 ## Studies

 Things have been heavily stressful for the beginning of the second year of networking and apprenticeship.
-It has been extensively filled with intense work, very short time frame to realize projects, and extremely complexe subjects.
+It has been extensively filled with intense work, very short time frame to realize projects, and extremely complex subjects.

 And I really don't like maths, honestly.
 Which is a lot of our studies. oochie :(